 Our low calorie, sugar free Apple & Raspberry B Vitamins Drinks contains 6 energy-boosting B vitamins all at 100% of your daily recommended dose.
 Try still or sparkling for a refreshing pick-me-up!

 A recent three-year study into cognitive health and the use of multivitamins and minerals showed positive results on short-term memory for adults over 65.
 With the rise in dementia and Alzheimer’s disease, even if you’re not quite there yet, there’s no harm in starting early!

 There’s no single food or miracle supplement that can ‘boost’ the immune system - when it comes to building robust defences, it’s about laying strong foundations.

 The key nutrients involved in a healthy working immune system are vitamins A, B6, B12, C and D, along with copper, folate, iron, selenium and zinc.
-Except for vitamin D, which is impossible to get enough through food alone, if you’re eating a diverse diet, you should be ticking all these boxes, but again, life is busy so a multivitamin can be a good idea.
+Except for vitamin D, which is impossible to get enough through food alone, if you’re eating a diverse diet, you should be ticking all these boxes, but again, life is busy so supplementing might be a good idea.

 5. Muscles will become stronger

 Not only does muscle tissue have receptors for vitamin D, but it also contains the enzyme that transforms vitamin D2 into its active form D3 and plays a key role in both muscular and skeletal health.

 In extreme cases, a lack of vitamin D causes a condition in children that affects bone development called rickets and in adults can cause osteomalacia (softening of the bones) and muscle weakness.